 Ideal Audience:

-People leaders, functional heads, project leads, and cross-functional teams who are navigating complexity and ready to strengthen collaboration, clarity, and alignment by unlearning the habits that get in the way.
+People leaders, functional heads, project leads, and cross-functional teams who are navigating complexity and ready to strengthen collaboration, clarity, and alignment by unlearning the patterns that get in the way.

 Identify how identity inertia within the team, stalls progression and weakens cohesion